 When you receive a bank statement, it should match with your bank transactions.
 After matching the transactions, it should become zero.
 However, some users fail to reconcile the transactions or match the difference.
 If you are also experiencing a QuickBooks reconciliation discrepancy then you should fix it.
 Thus, we bring you this guide where you will learn how to fix reconciliation discrepancies in QuickBooks Online and Desktop.

-- What is Reconciliation Discrepancies in QuickBooks?
+- What is Reconciliation Discrepancies in QuickBooks and Why you Experience it?

 - How Do You Fix Reconciliation Discrepancies in QuickBooks Online?

-- Step 2: Verify the Ending Balance
+- 2: Verify the Ending Balance

-- Step 4: Filter the Correct Transactions
+- 4: Filter the Correct Transactions

 - What If the Transaction Was Not on the Past Reconciliation Report?